Full-Time

 Applicants from the following states are eligible to apply: Arizona (AZ), California (CA), District of Columbia (DC), Delaware (DE), Florida (FL), Georgia (GA), Hawaii (HI), Iowa (IA), Illinois (IL), Indiana (IN), Kansas (KS), Massachusetts (MA), Maryland (MD), Michigan (MI), Minnesota (MN), Missouri (MO), North Carolina (NC), New Hampshire (NH), New Jersey (NJ), Nevada (NV), Ohio (OH), Oregon (OR), South Carolina (SC), Texas (TX), Tennessee (TN), Utah (UT), Virginia (VA), Washington (WA), West Virginia (WV), Wisconsin (WI), Wyoming (WY).

 Fictiv simplifies the sourcing of custom-manufactured parts for businesses across various industries, including automotive and robotics.
-The platform connects clients with a global network of vetted manufacturing partners, allowing for low-volume production without the need for costly tooling.
-Clients can receive instant quotes, have their parts analyzed for manufacturability, and get real-time updates on production status.
-Additionally, Fictiv offers consultation services where technical experts provide design optimization advice through chat or video calls.
-The goal of Fictiv is to make the process of obtaining custom parts faster, easier, and more efficient for businesses.
+The platform connects clients with a global network of vetted manufacturing partners, allowing for low-volume production without the need for expensive tooling.
+This network spans the U.S., China, India, and Mexico, minimizing supply chain risks.
+Fictiv provides instant quotes, manufacturability analysis, and on-demand production updates, making the sourcing process efficient and straightforward.
+Additionally, the company offers consultation services where technical experts assist clients in optimizing their designs for manufacturability.
+Fictiv's goal is to streamline the custom parts procurement process, making it accessible and hassle-free for businesses.

 Company Size